 On May 24, 2022, the Company was authorized to purchase up to \$40 million of the Company's common stock under a share repurchase program (the "Program").
 During the second quarter of 2022, the Company repurchased 70,000 shares of its common stock for \$498,000.
 These shares were subsequently cancelled.
+There were no shares repurchased during the third quarter of 2022.
 The Program does not obligate the Company to acquire any specific number of shares and will expire on November 24, 2023.
 Under the Program, shares may be repurchased using a variety of methods, including privately negotiated and/or open market transactions, including under plans complying with Rule 10b5-1 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), as part of accelerated share repurchases, block trades and other methods.
 The timing, manner, price and amount of any common stock repurchases under the Program are determined by the Company in its discretion and depend on a variety of factors, including legal requirements, price and economic and market conditions.